Roofing Warranties 101: What You Should Know Before You Buy?

 This type of warranty is only available through the manufacturer.
 Considered the Cadillac of manufacturers' warranties, it provides the homeowner with the satisfaction of having the manufacturer take full responsibility for the repair or replacement of a defective roof, no matter how much it takes to affect the repair including material and labor.
 This kind of warranty only covers damage caused by defective material or faulty installation.
 Not storm damage or any acts of mother nature.

 Unless this is specified in the manufacturer's materials warranty, the answer is no. However, your homeowner’s policy plan should cover any damage caused by hail, unless it is listed as an exclusion.

 That depends on several things.
 First of all, the home warranty roof coverage must state that it is transferable, along with the terms of transfer.
 Typically, this means that a roof can be transferred to the next owner should you sell your home while your roof is still under warranty.
-However, doing so may also reduce the rate of coverage for the next owner.
+Most manufacturers have time limits on the transfer.
+(Ex: free transfer within first 10 years) However, transferring may reduce the amount of coverage for the next owner.
 It may also require you or the new owner to pay a warranty transfer fee.

 Just as any homeowner’s policy has limitations and exclusions, so do roof warranties.
 Here are several things that aren’t covered by or can make a roof shingle warranty null and void.
 These include: